fbpx

 Startups founded/cofounded by one of your ex-employees

 Anthony Levandowski, the co-founder and technical lead on the well-known project Waymo, founded Otto (a startup working on driverless trucks) in 2016.
-Levandowski later sold the startup to Uber for $680 million and became head of the Uber’s self-driving car research team.
+Levandowski later sold the startup to Uber for $680 million and became head of Uber’s self-driving car research team.
 The company enjoyed a lot of media attention, being the first self-driving truck to complete a commercial delivery – of a trailer full of Budweiser.

 But is fighting for your own property worth the pain?